 A series of real-time transcription apps by Aisin Corporation.

 It supports multilingual translation, making it convenient not only for hearing-impaired individuals but also for speakers of foreign languages.
-Additionally, it includes a feature where AI summarizes conversations, providing peace of mind during lengthy meetings or fast-paced discussions.
-With seven different apps available for various scenes and purposes, you can find one that suits your needs.
+Additionally, it features AI-driven conversation summarization, ensuring long meetings or fast-paced conversations are manageable.
+With seven different apps available for various scenes and purposes, find the one that suits you best.

 Reference: Record, Save, and Analyze Conversations with Apps|YYSystem